kingbhouska/Pi-stake-/README.md

 # PiStake –  Staking Platform

-PiStake is a front-end staking dashboard built for educational and presentation purposes.
+PiStake is a front-end staking dashboard built for staking purposes.

 ⚠ DISCLAIMER:
-This is a only.
-It does connect to the Pi Network blockchain.
+This is a pi staking platform nly.
+It connects to the Pi Network blockchain.
 No real staking, wallet interaction, or financial transactions occur on this platform.

 ---